study-ORCATech-cloud/learn-and-earn-fork/docs/user-feature/user-guide.md

 ### Technical Questions

-**Q: What devices does ORCATech support?**
+**Q: What devices does LabDojo support?**
-A: ORCATech works on all modern browsers and devices, including desktop, tablet, and mobile.
+A: LabDojo works on all modern browsers and devices, including desktop, tablet, and mobile.

-**Q: Can I use ORCATech offline?**
+**Q: Can I use LabDojo offline?**
 A: The platform requires an internet connection to access content and external resources.

 **Q: How is my progress saved?**